docs4class/2022-bookdown/_book/13-arithmetic.md

 also generates a vector of integers from 1 to 10.

-At this point itâs worth mentioning the help facility.
-If you donât know how to use a function, or donât know what the options or default values are, type help(functionname) where functionname is the name of the function you are interested in.
+At this point it's worth mentioning the help facility.
+If you don't know how to use a function, or don't know what the options or default values are, type help(functionname) where functionname is the name of the function you are interested in.
 This will usually help and will often include examples to make things even clearer.

 Another useful function for building vectors is the rep command for repeating things.
 For